roubertedgar/workshoptw/README.md

 ```kotlin
 	class  PlaceViewModel()
 ```
-and add the ViewModel at the PlaceFormActivity
+and adding the ViewModel at the PlaceFormActivity

 Today, our PlaceFormActivity just returns the place name and description values to the MainActivity, and then, the MainActivity saves this place.
 We can make this flow better, making the PlaceFormActivity save the created Place, right?